ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-9-practice-coding.rst

               :autograde: unittest
               :practice: T

-              Write the code to print "Julian's favorite color is green.
-His favorite food is pizza." using the variables provided.
+              Write the code to print ``Julian's favorite color is green.
+His favorite food is pizza.`` using the variables provided.
               ~~~~
               public class Test1
               {